college-254/kenyans_applying_to_us_universities/readme.md

 If you have some time on your hands, help us achieve any of the following.
 We're welcome to pull requests and suggestions on how to imporove this project.

+* Support basic user accounts.
+  * Current students in the US should be able to sign up as mentors/collaborators.
+  * Applicants should be able to sign up as applicants.
+  * Match them up, but let the users find other means of chatting, e.g. WhatsApp.
+Don't write a messaging platform!

+* WordPress used to provide stats for us.
+We now need to fetch the logs ourselves and get some stats from them.

+* There is a version on Heroku and one on gcloud.
+Figure out a way of ensuring 100% up-time without spending any $$$.

 :white_check_mark: Transfer the college guide from WordPress to markdown documents.

 :white_check_mark: Generate HTML directly from markdown.
 All future posts should be written in markdown.